Melendi: 2007–2010: Curiosa la cara de tu padre and Volvamos a empezar

-In 2007, he received the "Best Tour" award from the "Premios de la Música" ceremony held in Cordoba.
+In 2007, Melendi received the "Best Tour" award from the Premios de la Música ceremony held in Cordoba.
 He also did an advertising campaign for Canal+ Spain entitled "Me gusta el fútbol" (I Like Football), for which he wrote a song of the same name.

-In 2007, he stood trial for provoking an incident while under the influence of alcohol on a flight from Madrid to Mexico City that required the pilot to return to Madrid two hours after takeoff.
+Also in 2007, Melendi stood trial for provoking an incident while under the influence of alcohol on a flight from Madrid to Mexico City that required the pilot to return to Madrid two hours after takeoff.
 He was released after testifying.
 Soon after, he was given the "Left Foot" award from Spanish radio station Cadena 100 for this incident.

 Currently, Melendi directs his Blue Donkey Music company, helping young singers start their careers.
-He's offered contracts to four groups, Algunos Hombres Buenos, Rasel, La Dama y Belo, and Los Susodichos.
+He has offered contracts to four groups, Algunos Hombres Buenos, Rasel, La Dama y Belo, and Los Susodichos.
 This last group was nominated for a Latin Grammy for Best Rock Vocals.
 Algunos Hombres Buenos left the label in 2008.

 On 9 August 2008, he presented his new single, "Un violinista en tu tejado" from his album Curiosa la cara de tu padre on Spanish radio station Los 40 Principales.
 The album was released on 16 September 2008.
 On 12 December, Los 40 Principales awarded him their award for this album.

 On 17 December 2009, he released a new double CD, Aún más curiosa la cara de tu padre, including the original disc and another with nine new songs and links to exclusive content on his website.

 2011–2015: Lágrimas desordenadas, Un alumno más and Directo a septiembre

-In 2011, he recorded a cover of "True colours" by Cyndi Lauper in Catalan called "Ulls dolços", for the CD of TV3's telethon La Marató.
+In 2011, Melendi recorded a cover of "True colours" by Cyndi Lauper in Catalan called "Ulls dolços", for the CD of TV3's telethon La Marató.

-On 13 November 2012, he released a new album called Lágrimas desordenadas and went on a tour of Spain and Latin America later that same year to celebrate the 10th anniversary of his first solo album.
+On 13 November 2012, he released a new album called Lágrimas desordenadas.
+He went on a tour of Spain and Latin America later that same year to celebrate the 10th anniversary of his first solo album.

-His latest album, Un alumno más was released on 25 November 2014.
-Over the four months before the album was released, two songs from the album were released as lyrics videos, one was released as a single (Tocado y hundido), and one was released in an acoustic version.
+His latest album, Un alumno más, was released on 25 November 2014.
+Over the four months before the album was released, two songs from the album were released as lyrics videos.
+One was released as a single ("Tocado y hundido"), and one was released in an acoustic version.

 2016–2018: Quítate las gafas and Ahora

-In 2016, he issued Quítate las gafas, which featuring collaboration with ChocQuibTown.
-The first single from the album was "Desde Que Estamos Juntos"; released on 23 September 2016.
+In 2016, Melendi issued Quítate las gafas, featuring collaboration with ChocQuibTown.
+The first single from the album was "Desde Que Estamos Juntos", released on 23 September 2016.
 The other songs released were "La Casa No Es Igual", "Destino o Casualidad" and "Yo Me Veo Contigo".
-On 2 June 2017, he released remix version of "Destino o Casualidad" with American duo Ha*Ash, along with the music video.
-On 8 December 2017, he released a second compilations albums Yo me veo contigo.
-The album includes a set of 11 songs, and would be made available on 4 CD and DVD.
+On 2 June 2017, he released a remix version of "Destino o Casualidad" with American duo Ha*Ash, along with the music video.
+On 8 December 2017, he released a second compilation album, Yo me veo contigo, with 11 songs.